 Underwing moths hide their colors when resting by laying their wings flat.
 The smaller hindwings of the Oldwife Underwing are a rich orange color with irregular black bands crossing them.
 A light fringe decorates their edges.
 These wings are only visible when the wings are spread wide open, usually just when it is about to take off and fly away.
 The larger, less conspicuous forewings are gray with black scalloped lines that cross almost every third portion of the wing.
 A light brown band also crosses wings near the bottom.
 A dark brown spot sits at the center of each wing, and a second, paler spot lies is further down.
 The Oldwife Underwing bears many similarities to its close relatives like The Bride and the Youthful Underwing.

-Adults can be found flying at night and by lights in areas near deciduous forests.
+Adults can be found flying at night and near light sources in areas close to deciduous forests.
 They are most active from summer through early autumn.
 Caterpillars eat hickory and walnut tree leaves.

 Scientific Name: Catocala palaeogama

 Size (Adult; Length): 60mm to 70mm (2.34in to 2.73in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.